aldebaran/qibuild/doc/source/contrib/reporting_bugs.rst

 ``qibuild --version`` may be useful.
 Also please precise where you qibuild installation comes from.

+* Add context about the system:

-* Platform used: operating system, 32/64bits, etc.
+  * Operating system being used: Windows, Mac, Linux, 32/64bits, etc.

+  * CMake generator being used: UNIX Makefiles, Visual Studio, etc.

 * Add relevant information when any is available: